HugoMVale/PRE-Notebooks/README.md

 ## License

-This project is provided under the [MIT License](LICENSE).
-Please review the license for more details on how you can use and distribute this content.
+This project is provided under the very permissive [MIT License](LICENSE).

 We hope these lectures and materials provide a valuable resource for your journey into the world of (de)polymerization reaction modeling.
 Happy learning!